08 Oct 4 Nickels: The Voice of Detroit’s Underground

 So your latest project is Cookies & Cream, right?
 Can you tell me a bit about it?

 What direction are you heading in with it?
-How does this differ to your sound on your other previous mixtapes?
+How does this differ from your sound on your other previous mixtapes?

 You’ve been doing this for a while now, how have you seen the scene change?